 We walked up to the fort (Mehrangarh Fort), but instead of going inside, we walked on the road around the fort to the other side of it.
 It’s a long walk when it’s over 45 degrees Celsius out, but you get to see a more local part of Jodhpur.
 That being said, I didn’t feel that Jodhpur was overly touristy.
 It felt very real and raw and it was nice to get away from constant touting.

-When you walk around the other side of the fort, about 10 minutes past the desert rock park, you’ll come to a fork in the road, and if you go left, you’ll be able to find a whole neighbourhood of blue houses and alleyways.
+Walk around the other side of the fort, about 10 minutes past the desert rock park, you’ll come to a fork in the road.
+If you go left, you’ll be able to find a whole neighbourhood of blue houses and alleyways.
 THIS is the blue city I imagined.
 It’s beautiful!

 I’ve never been one to travel somewhere only to stay in the hotel room all day, but it was very hot and our guesthouse was actually what made me realise I was really enjoying Jodhpur so much.
 We stayed at The Jodhpur Heritage Haveli Guesthouse, where the rooms were spacious and beautiful!
 The highlight was definitely the rooftop restaurant; looking directly at Mehrangarh Fort and the city below while eating was so lovely!
 Definitely eat the ker sangri if you’re here; it’s a Rajasthani dish that you can only get in the desert and it’s absolutely divine!